temiwale88/nd00333-capstone/README.md

 ## Quick Project Set Up and Installation

 To replicate these experiments in Azure ML (assuming you have provisioned an Azure ML workspace), simply download the automl.ipynb, hyperparameter_tuning.ipynb, and all the .py files in the 'scripts' directory.
 In total you should have 7 files in your **root** directory in Azure ML.
 The 'scripts' directory will be created, and their respective files copied, for you in Azure ML as you run the .ipynb notebooks for your experiments.
+An additional note is that we configure our experiment enviorment using a YAML configuration file.
+See the "**conda_dependencies.yml**" file for illustration.
+However, you do not need to download this file as we create the YAML file within our jupyter notebooks (automl and hypeparemeter_tun...).
-Your project directory in Azure ML will most likely look like this when you run the .ipynb notebooks:
+Your project / **root** directory in Azure ML will most likely look like this when you run the .ipynb notebooks:

 ```
 udacity-nd00333-capstone
 ├─ automl.ipynb
+├─ hyperparameter_tuning.ipynb
 ├─ scripts
 │  ├─ model_deployment
 │  │  └─ score.py